iotaledger/wallet.rs/docs/libraries/nodejs/api_reference.md

 Returns the latest address (the one with the biggest keyIndex).

+#### getUnusedAddress()

+Synchronizes the account addresses with the Tangle and returns the latest address in the account, which is an address without balance.

 ### ClientOptions

 | Field             | Type                  | Default                | Description                                                                                              |